bob-606/5.easa.fi/README.md

 ## 54. What can be said about the load factor (n) and the stall speed (Vs) in a co-ordinated turn?
-What can be said about the load factor (n) and the stall speed (Vs) in a co-ordinated turn?
 - n is lower than 1, Vs is higher than in straight and level flight.
 - n is lower than 1, Vs is lower than in straight and level flight.
 - ***n is larger than 1, Vs is higher than in straight and level flight.***